 James Doohan, who played Scotty in the television series Star Trek the original version (and also starred in seven Star Trek feature films), wanted his ashes fired into space, a process that appears to be more modest than in fact.

-Doohan himself wants to follow the footsteps of Star Trek creator Gene Roddenberry, whose ashes were fired into space on a mission in 1992 and 1997, only unfortunately Doohan less fortunate ..
+Doohan himself wants to follow the footsteps of Star Trek creator Gene Roddenberry, whose ashes were fired into space on a mission in 1992 and 1997, only, unfortunately, Doohan is less fortunate.

 7. Coins Grissom

-Grissom left brought some stuff that is 50 coins, three one dollar bills, several models of small capsule, and two pairs of pilot badge, all of which are considered more valuable because it has to travel into space.
+Grissom left brought some stuff that is 50 coins, three one-dollar bills, several models of the small capsule, and two pairs of a pilot badge, all of which are considered more valuable because it has to travel into space.

-The flight was a success, but experienced a problem while landing in the Atlantic Ocean, when Grissom realized that he was carrying too heavy souvenir.
+The flight was a success but experienced a problem while landing in the Atlantic Ocean when Grissom realized that he was carrying too heavy a souvenir.

-Grissom nearly drowned, but managed to escape.
-Liberty Bell own plane sank, but was found 30 years later, along with the coins were ever brought.
+Grissom nearly drowned but managed to escape.
+Liberty Bell's own plane sank but was found 30 years later, along with the coins that were ever brought.

 8. Stick and Ball Golf

-Towards the end of exploration along the Apollo 14 astronauts Alan Shepard informs NASA that he brought golf clubs and some balls.
+Towards the end of exploration along with the Apollo 14 astronauts, Alan Shepard informs NASA that he brought golf clubs and some balls.

-After a few swings to no avail, because the astronauts heavy clothes, he was finally able to push one ball for miles. ”
+After a few swings to no avail, because of the astronaut's heavy clothes, he was finally able to push one ball for miles. ”

 Upon returning to Earth, Shepard donated the golf club to the US Golf Association.
-Golf clubs in the image above is a replica of which he gave to the National Air and Space Museum in Washington, DC.
+The golf club in the image above is a replica of which he gave to the National Air and Space Museum in Washington, DC.

 9. Family portrait